 Last Saturday, we were told to get the girls’ hair into a bun with a net.
 Oh gosh, I knew I would be found out as an ‘outsider’ to this ballet world sooner or later.
 I had no idea where to start, or where to get a net.
 What did it even look like?
 Boots and Amazon came to the rescue and I got a whole lot of paraphernalia to create that perfect ballet bun.
 Oh the pressure!

 Last Saturday morning, I spent an hour on YouTube watching tutorials, but I was left more confused afterwards: Ballet Bun for Short Hair, Classical Ballet Bun Tutorial, Ballet Bun for a Performance, How to make a correct Classical Hair Bun for Ballet, How to make a proper ballet bun thin hair… Aaargh!
 Why did they all have to contradict each other?

 After feeling frustrated and a tad deflated (isn’t YouTube supposed to make it all nice and simple for us?), I took bits of advice from some of the videos and made the girls’ buns.
 Their ballet teachers did not wince or look at Beanie in disgust.
 Phew!

-Now my next challenge is actually a challenge for Hubby.
+Now my next challenge is actually a challenge for my husband.
 On Saturday, Beanie needs her hair done for the last rehearsals in the studio, but I will not be home.
-How on earth is Hubby going to make a perfect ballet bun when he barely manages a ponytail… Crevette suggested filming a video to show him, so we did just that last Sunday.
+How on earth is he going to make a perfect ballet bun when he barely manages a ponytail… Crevette suggested filming a video to show him, so we did just that last Sunday.